 Meals And Entertainment Policy

 Travellers should know whether their meals and entertainment (if they, for instance, entertained an important business contact), are included in their per diem allowances or whether they would be reimbursed for such expenses on their return to base.
-The Policy should cover tips to service providers or restaurant staff who may be involved.
+The Policy should also cover tips to service providers or restaurant staff who may be involved.

 Taxis And Local Car-hire